google/applied-machine-learning-intensive/v2/04_classification/09_convolutional_neural_networks/slides.md

 Neurons that are spatially close together often have similar and overlapping receptive fields.

-Our eyes and brains then take the information from each of these small receptive fields and melds them together into the images that we see.
+Our eyes and brains then take the information from each of these small receptive fields and meld them together into the images that we see.

 Image Details:
 * [conNN03.jpg](https://pixabay.com/illustrations/grid-block-cube-square-design-684983/): Pixabay License